nancy-ewurum/Regression-task/README.md

 # House Price Prediction with Linear Regression

 ## Overview
-Using linear regression to develop a model to predict the price of a house The aim of this regression analysis is to predict house prices using the relevat features present in the dataset.
-This analysis would provide insights to real estate developers, house buyers,house sellers etc and enable them to conside the features that could potentially influence the price of a house.<br>
+Using linear regression to develop a model to predict the price of a house.
+The aim of this regression analysis is to predict house prices using the relevat features present in the dataset.
+This analysis would provide insights to real estate developers, house buyers, house sellers etc. and enable them to conside the features that could potentially influence the price of a house.<br>

 In this analysis, we would consider:

 - What house feature(s) contributes most to the price of a house?
-- To what extend does each of these feature impact the house price?
+- To what extent does each of these feature impact the house price?
 - How should the results be interpreted in the context of building a house to optimize sale price?

 ## Dataset